Shaking: Psychological or physical cause?

 - Not meeting expectations you set for yourself

 As these situations and worries dissipate, the symptoms usually do, too.
 Other short-lived bursts of the emotional and physical symptoms associated with anxiety include:

 - Shaking, trembling, or twitching

 - Restlessness, irritability, or feeling on edge

 - Excessive worrying

 Excessive amounts of caffeine (in coffee, tea, or energy drinks) or alcohol can contribute to shaking.
 If you use these substances, cut back and see if the trembling stops or lessens.
 Similarly, over-the-counter medications, such as decongestants and certain cold remedies, can also cause shaking, as can some prescription drugs.
 Talk about these with your medical provider if they apply to you.
-For additional information about tremors, check out this information on the MedlinePlus site.
+For additional information about tremors, check out this information on tremors from the MedlinePlus site.

 Of course, right now you could look into stress-busting techniques, such as deep relaxation, meditation, or breathing exercises, which may also help with your shaking.
 Addressing the causes of stress may help you find the cause of your shaking.
 Good luck!